Carmageddon

-Carmageddon is a vehicular combat video game released for personal computers in 1997.
+Carmageddon is a vehicular combat video game released for PC in 1997.
 It was produced by Stainless Games and published by Interplay Productions and Sales Curve Interactive.
 It was ported to other platforms, and spawned a series.

 In 2011, Stainless Games obtained the rights to Carmageddon from Square Enix Europe (now Eidos Interactive). iOS and Android ports were released in 2012 and 2013, respectively.
 THQ Nordic acquired the rights to the Carmageddon series from Stainless Games in December 2018.

 Gameplay

 Die Anna drives through the "Coastal Carnage" level.

 The player races a vehicle against several other computer-controlled competitors in various settings, including city, mine and industrial areas.
 The player has a certain amount of time to complete each race, and more time may be gained by collecting bonuses, damaging the competitors' cars or by running over pedestrians.

 Races are completed by either completing the course as one would a normal racing game, "wasting" (wrecking) all other race cars or killing all pedestrians on the level.
 The game includes thirty-six racetracks, played across eleven different locations.
-The game features three instrumental remixes from Fear Factory's 1995 album Demanufacture.
+The game features three instrumental remixes from Fear Factory's second studio album Demanufacture (1995).